mr-devansh/Calories-Burnt-Prediction/README.md

 next we evaluated the model using the mean absolute error, r2 score and finally saved the model for the future use using the pickle module of python

-The features to be added are deployment on a web server along with a UI for evaluating reallife values entered by users!
+The features to be added are deployment on a web server along with a UI for evaluating real-life values entered by users!